z00mm00z/Definition-Web-Scraper-in-Python/README.md

 # Definition Web Scraper in Python
- A Python script that will scrape word definitions off the internet.
+ A Python script that scrapes word definitions off of the internet using the BeautifulSoup package.
+Uses CSV files as input.